 The CWU’s affiliation to Labour means that the union as a whole, and our members as individuals, have certain rights within the party.

-The union itself has a role in Labour’s policy making process and a share of the votes at Labour Party Conference which we put motions to on our key campaign issues every year.
+The union itself has a significant role in Labour’s policy making process and a share of the votes at the Labour Party Conference, where we put motions to on our key campaign issues every year.
 We also currently have a representative on the Labour NEC (Andy Kerr, DGS for Telecoms and Financial Services).